Japanese Food, Reviews

 I liked it so much that I’ve gifted my best friend the same box.
 She lives on the other side of the world from me, and the Sakuraco box was a convenient and thoughtful way for me to send her a surprise treat.

-However, please remember that because Sakuraco is a subscription, you’ll need to cancel it if you don’t want it to extend beyond the 1, 3, 6, or 12-month plan that you’ve purchased.
+Please remember that because Sakuraco is a subscription, you’ll need to cancel it if you don’t want it to extend beyond the 1, 3, 6, or 12-month plan that you’ve purchased.
 And make sure you do so before the next payment date!
-Otherwise, you’ll be charged an entire new subscription cycle.
-For example, if you had signed up for a 3-month subscription, you’d be charged another 3 months.
+Otherwise, you’ll be charged an entire new subscription cycle- if you had signed up for a 3-month subscription, you’d be charged another 3 months.

 Sakuraco Plan